 Alterations and Improvements to Your Home

-Once we have received details of what you want to do we will process your application and advise if consent can be granted.
+Once we have received details of what you propose to do, we will process your application against a criteria agreed with Islington Council and advise if consent can be granted.
+You can read the criteria here.

-If we give permission, in some instances will also need a legal document called a License to Alter to be prepared and signed before work can start.
+If consent is granted, you will need a legal document called a Licence to Alter to be prepared and signed off before works can commence.
 In some cases, you may also need a Deed of Variation.

 Changing the structure or layout of your home